korkutlab/targetscore/targetscore/inst/shiny/www/ts_about.md

 The algorithm

-(i) reveals and visualizes collective/pathway activity changes involved in adaptive resistance as drug-activated network modules of signaling;
+(i) reveals and visualizes collective/pathway drug-activated network modules of signaling;
 (ii) nominates combination therapies to down-regulate the resistance pathways.

 This the TargetScore web application and enables calculation of drug-activated network modules of signaling.